 Patient safety is a key focus of the Arkansas Total Care QAPI program.
 Monitoring and promoting patient safety is integrated throughout activities across the plan but primarily through identification of potential and/or actual quality of care events.
 A potential quality of care issue is any alleged act or behavior that may be detrimental to the quality or safety of patient care, is not compliant with evidence-based standard practices of care, or that signals a potential sentinel event up to and including the death of a member.
-Arkansas Total Care employees (including medical management staff, member services staff, provider services, complaint coordinators, and others), panel practitioners, facilities or ancillary providers, members or member representatives, medical directors, or the BOD may advise the quality improvement department of potential quality of care issues require investigation of the factors surrounding the event in order to make a determination of their severity and need for corrective action up to and including review by the Peer Review Committee as indicated.
-Potential quality of care issues received by the quality improvement department, regardless of their outcome or severity level.
+Arkansas Total Care employees (including medical management staff, member services staff, provider services, complaint coordinators, and others), panel practitioners, facilities or ancillary providers, members or member representatives, medical directors, or the BOD may advise the quality improvement department of potential quality of care issues.
+Adverse events may also be identified through claims-based reporting and analysis.
+Potential quality of care issues require investigation of the factors surrounding the event in order to make a determination of their severity and need for corrective action up to and including review by the Peer Review Committee as indicated.
+Potential quality of care issues received by the quality improvement department are tracked and monitored for trends in occurrence, regardless of their outcome or severity level.